mdayaram/mdayaram.github.io/index.md

 [b&amp;b](http://www.bandbliqueur.com/), magic, and
 [drawing](http://blog.noj.cc/tagged/sketch).
 If you know I like something that's not on this list, then I probably either missed it, or I lied to you.
+I didn't mean to, though!
+I like you!
+It was probably a mistake.

 I will occasionally write [random musings](/blog) about life and such whenever I get the time or have a good idea.